Bananattack/nel-d/readme.md

 The Language
 ------------

-The language description can be read at the wiki where this project is kept on GitHub: https://github.com/Bananattack/nel-d/wiki
+The language description can be read at the [wiki pages](https://github.com/Bananattack/nel-d/wiki) on this project's GitHub repository.

 The License
 -----------